 PIN FOR LATER

-We’ve used our minivan mostly for trips for just the two of us.
+As empty nesters, we’ve used our minivan mostly for trips for just the two of us.
 We’ve taken it on day trips, shopping hauls, and multi-day exploration trips halfway across the country.

 Our Chrysler Pacifica is great for groups

 But we’ve also used our Pacifica for road trips with other people.
 Indeed, there is plenty of room for luggage as well as up to seven passengers.
+Can can easily fit two large suitcases plus two carryons in the back.

 With entertainment systems set up for the second row of seats, our passengers can be entertained, as well.
 Ann and our adult daughter Meghan once watched a movie as we rolled down countless miles of highway.